angular-redux/platform/packages/router/README.md

 2. Pass a selector to access the payload state and convert it to a JS object via the `selectLocationFromState` option on `NgReduxRouter`'s `initialize()`.

 These two hooks will allow you to store the state that this library uses in whatever format or wrapper you would like.

+#### What if I have a different way of supplying the current URL of the page?

+Depending on your app's needs.
+It may need to supply the current URL of the page differently than directly through the router.
+This can be achieved by initializing the bindings with a second argument: `urlState$`.
+The `urlState$` argument lets you give `NgReduxRouter` an `Observable<string>` of the current URL of the page.
+If this argument is not given to the bindings, it defaults to subscribing to the `@angular/router`'s events, and getting the URL from there.